krzemienski/awesome-from-stars/README.md

 * [xhlove/dash-subtitle-extractor](https://github.com/xhlove/dash-subtitle-extractor): Dash Embeded Stream Subtitle Extractor
 * [micheleg/dash-to-dock](https://github.com/micheleg/dash-to-dock): A dock for the Gnome Shell.
 This extension   moves the dash out of the overview transforming it in a dock for an easier   launching of applications and a faster switching between windows and desktops.
 * [home-sweet-gnome/dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel): An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
+* [hardpixel/dash-to-plank](https://github.com/hardpixel/dash-to-plank): GNOME Shell extension to integrate Plank, the simplest dock on the planet.
 * [Eyevinn/dash-validator-js](https://github.com/Eyevinn/dash-validator-js): MPEG DASH validator JS library
 * [Dash-Industry-Forum/dash.js](https://github.com/Dash-Industry-Forum/dash.js): A reference client implementation for the playback of MPEG DASH via Javascript and compliant browsers.
 * [pokey909/dash_adaptation_simulator](https://github.com/pokey909/dash_adaptation_simulator): Simulate bitrate switching algorithms based on real data traces